CloudFueled/aks-workshop/src/3.06 - Application Deployment Kustomization (Argo CD)/Solution/README.md

 Following recent mission-critical oversights—unsynchronized configs, untracked TIE fighter upgrades, and rogue scanner cronjobs—Imperial High Command has enforced full GitOps compliance across all clusters.

-From now on, every deployment—from squadrons to surveillance systems—must be **declarative, version-controlled**, and **auto-synced via ArgoCD**.
+From now on, every deployment—from tie-squadrons to surveillance systems—must be **declarative, version-controlled**, and **auto-synced via ArgoCD**.

 > *“Victory is achieved not through chaos, but through precision and automation.”* – Grand Admiral Thrawn